Lurk/ac2023/readme.md

 Which means my node look like:
 `(x,y, direction_from_where_we_got_here, amount_of_steps_to_the_same_direction) -> distance`.
 It took me some time to
 make it work.
 But in the end I have two steps.
 First - building a graph.
 Second - implementing good enough `Dijkstra algorithm` to find a shortest path on that graph.
 Can be better.
 But it is good enough already.

+Part two required to build slightly different graph.
+Which was hard because of a new year celebration.

+Happy new year BTW.